chenming-wu/pymdp/README.rst

 -------
 Credits
 -------
-We really appreciate if your scientific publications resulting from the projects that make use of PyMDP would cite our work.
+We really appreciate if your scientific publications that make use of PyMDP would cite our work.

 .. code-block:: bibtex